 The Master's degree is administered according to the regulations given in the Graduate Division section of the General Catalog.
-The Physics Department requires a comprehensive examination rather than a thesis; passing the written preliminary exams is considered the comprehensive exam (Note: If the student does not pass the prelims, passing a one-hour oral exam consisting of three faculty members in the Physics Department of the student's choosing shall be required in its place; the exam will cover only coursework taken by the student).
+The Physics Department requires a comprehensive examination rather than a thesis; passing the written preliminary exams is considered the comprehensive exam

-The Physics M.A. candidate must complete:
+The Physics M.A. candidate must complete the following:

-- 16 additional elective units of approved upper division and graduate courses; and
+3. 16 additional elective units of approved upper division and graduate courses; and

-- pass a comprehensive examination (passing the preliminary exams constitutes passing the comprehensive exam).
+4. pass a comprehensive examination (passing the preliminary exams constitutes passing the comprehensive exam).